Why Arabian perfumes smell so good?

 Table of Contents

-1. The Oil-Based Formula: Why Arabian Perfumes Last Longer
+Why Do Oil-Based Arabian Perfumes Last Longer?

 The biggest difference between Arabian perfumes and Western fragrances is the base.
 Most Arabian perfumes use oil instead of alcohol.
 Therefore, they perform completely differently on skin.